mikebannister/importable/README.md

 Back button specs
 Figure out how to allow overriding map specific templates in app/views/importable/spreadsheets/foos rather than app/views/foos/importable/spreadsheets
-Initializer for configuration, should allow setting the file upload path
+Initializer for configuration, should allow setting the file upload path Underscored attribute aliases to incoming names with spaces